KatayounEsmaili/MySQL/README.md

 ## Contributions and license

 > **Note:** This repository is only for sample usage and no contribution is allowed.
-> All the sample codes are protected by copyrighed by Orang Pajohan Pajohan.
+> All the sample codes are protected and copyrighed by Orang Pajohan Pajohan co.